 • In Manchester, New Hampshire, Catholic Medical Center (CMC) and Elliot Hospital announced in 1993 that they would merge into Optima Healthcare.
 Elliot had provided abortions under limited circumstances, but controversy arose after an abortion was scheduled there in 1997, years after the service had supposedly been eliminated.
 "To appease the Catholic partners in Optima, the system's board of directors voted to ban all abortions except in cases where the fetus was not viable," the St. Petersburg Times reported.

-165 was pregnant with a fetus with almost no chance of survival, and Elliot claimed to allow terminations for women whose lives were in danger.166 The hospital would only accommodate Goldner's request if he put a different diagnosis on the paperwork, or else he was told he could "wait until she has an infection or she gets a fever."
-167 Goldner refused, and his patient took an 80-mile taxi ride to a different facility.
-168
+Subsequently, a local obstetrician, Dr. Wayne Goldner, wanted to schedule a termination at Elliot for a woman whose health was at risk.
+She was pregnant with a fetus with almost no chance of survival, and Elliot claimed to allow terminations for women whose lives were in danger.
+The hospital would only accommodate Goldner's request if he put a different diagnosis on the paperwork, or else he was told he could "wait until she has an infection or she gets a fever."
+Goldner refused, and his patient took an 80-mile taxi ride to a different facility.